Bali Bucket List: 8 Unique Things to Do

 7. The Beaches of Nusa Penida

 Nusa Penida is a small island located southeast of Bali, so a visit to these islands is often combined.
 Penida is part of the Klungkung Regency and is the biggest of the three Nusa islands.
-It is known for its stunning landscapes, rugged cliffs, crystal-clear waters and most of all: its magical beaches.
-Kelingking Beach and Diamond beach are two of the most famous places to visit on Nusa Penida.
+It is known for its stunning landscapes, rugged cliffs, crystal-clear waters, and most of all, its magical beaches.
+Kelingking Beach and Diamond Beach are two of the most famous places to visit in Nusa Penida.
 Besides the beautiful beaches, Nusa Penida is also home to a beautiful and unique underwater world.
 For example, you can even go snorkeling or diving with manta rays.
 From Penida, you can also easily visit the two other Nusas: Nusa Lembongan and Nusa Ceningan.

 8. Snorkel on the Gili Islands